 In the graph below you can see the very high probability of scoring one or more goals in the second half of this match signalled by midpoints, with a +8% peak around 55° minute, right between the first two goals scored by Russia.

-Applications of this experiment can be consulted weekly on this blog, where a betting system based on midpoints provides free detailed tips on Serie A matches and other major European football leagues.
+Applications of this method can be consulted weekly on this blog, where a betting system based on midpoints provides free detailed tips on Serie A matches and other major European football leagues.

 DISCLAIMER: Information is provided with sincere intent, and according to our own studies and methodologies.
 No guarantees are made.
 You are solely responsible for any bets placed with bookmakers.